-How to Become a Chef New Hampshire
+How to Become a Chef in New Hampshire

 People working in the field of culinary arts can work in anything from fast food restaurants to fine dining destinations.
 Most start off as cooks and are responsible for prepping ingredients, cooking and cleaning up.
 Those interested in advancing their careers can eventually become chefs.
 At this point, they will supervise kitchen staff and plan menus.
 [En Español]